Skip to content

 Allow the legal notification period (usually 20 days) to pass, during which the owner can reclaim the vehicle.

-File for Title: If the vehicle remains unclaimed, file the necessary paperwork with the TxDMV, including the Application for Authority to Dispose of a Motor Vehicle to a Demolisher (Form VTR-71-2) and the $2 application fee.
+If the vehicle remains unclaimed, file the necessary paperwork with the TxDMV.
+This includes the Application for Authority to Dispose of a Motor Vehicle to a Demolisher (Form VTR-71-2) and the $2 application fee.

-Pay any applicable fees for processing the abandoned title.
+Pay all applicable fees for processing the abandoned title.

 Abandoned Title Pros

-• Ability to Sell or Transfer the Vehicle: With a clear title, you can sell or transfer the vehicle without complications.
+• Sell or Transfer the Vehicle: Once titled, you can legally sell, register, or transfer ownership.

 What is a Bonded Title?

 A bonded title is a legal document issued when the original vehicle title is lost, stolen, or missing.
-It is backed by a surety bond, providing proof of ownership and protecting the state against potential claims on the vehicle.
+It’s backed by a surety bond, providing proof of ownership and protecting the state against potential claims on the vehicle.

 When to Get a Bonded Title in Texas?